PyThaiNLP/tutorials/README.md

-# tutorials
+# PyThaiNLP Tutorial (work in progress)
 The repository contains tutorial notebooks for the official documentation website.